universal-development/rearden-backup/README.md

 ### rearden-backup

 **rearden-backup** is a lightweight and reliable Bash script that automates the backup of local directories and securely uploads them to a remote storage service.

-Built with strength and efficiency in mind—just like Rearden Metal—this tool combines the power of `rsync` for fast, incremental local backups with `rclone` for seamless remote syncing across cloud providers, SFTP, WebDAV, or even custom remote endpoints.
+Tool combines the power of `rsync` for fast, incremental local backups with `rclone` for seamless remote syncing across cloud providers, SFTP, WebDAV, or even custom remote endpoints.

 #### 🔧 Features